Year 6

 For information about our Daily Routine and learning Timetable, please see the links to the right.

-Our class novels are though-provoking stories and we recommend that our pupils have their own copy of the books to read along with us.
-It makes the whole reading experience richer!
+Historically, our class novels in Year 6 have been thought-provoking experiences and the pupils have loved having them read aloud by an adult on a daily basis.
+We recommend that our pupils have their own copy of the books to read along with us where possible.
+It makes the whole reading experience much richer!

 Recent Posts